shree270920/Devops/README.md

 Just for testing
-Just for fun
+Just for fung
 Once more Again and again for docker
+Docker please get the success